trufflesuite/trufflesuite.com/src/guides/nft-marketplace/index.md

 ---
-title: How to Build a NFT Marketplace DApp on Ethereum and Optimism
+title: How to Build a NFT Marketplace DApp on Ethereum or Optimism
 hide:
   - navigation
 ---
-# How to Build a NFT Marketplace DApp on Ethereum and Optimism
+# How to Build a NFT Marketplace DApp on Ethereum or Optimism

 Written by [Emily Lin](https://twitter.com/_emjlin)

 ## Overview

 Today, we're gonna build Bored Pets Marketplace, a simple NFT marketplace using [Truffle](https://trufflesuite.com/), [Infura](https://infura.io/), [MetaMask](https://metamask.io/), and [Web3.js](https://web3js.readthedocs.io/)!
-We'll start off with the basics and first show you how to deploy your ethereum contracts to Truffle's local blockchain, Ganache, and the Kovan testnet.
-Then, we'll show you how to covert those contracts over to Optimism and deploy on the Optimistic Kovan testnet.
-Note that this tutorial will not teach you javascript and will only briefly go over some Solidity principles.
+We'll start off with the basics and first show you how to deploy your ethereum contracts to Truffle's local blockchain, Ganache, and the Goerli testnet.
+Then, we'll show you how to covert those contracts over to Optimism and deploy on the Optimistic Goerli testnet.
+Note that this tutorial will not teach you Javascript and will only briefly go over some Solidity principles.

 Our marketplace has a core set of functionality:
 1. Minting and listing an NFT